John Piper (artist): Later life

 Piper continued to write extensively on modern art in books and articles.
 From 1946 until 1954, Piper served as a trustee of the Tate Gallery.
 Throughout the 1960s and 1970s he frequently visited Pembrokeshire to paint.
 He was a theatre set designer, including for the Kenton Theatre in Henley-on-Thames.
 He designed many of the premiere productions of Benjamin Britten's operas at Glyndebourne Festival Opera, the Royal Opera House, La Fenice and the Aldeburgh Festival, as well as for some of the operas of Alun Hoddinott.
 Piper also designed firework displays, most notably for the Silver Jubilee of Elizabeth II in 1977.

 Piper was made an Honorary Member of the Printmakers Council.

-John Piper died at his home at Fawley Bottom, Buckinghamshire, where he had lived for most of his life with his wife Myfanwy.
+John Piper died on 28 June 1992 at his home at Fawley Bottom, Buckinghamshire, where he had lived since 1934.
+He was 88 years old.
+He was buried in the churchyard of St Mary the Virgin's Church, Fawley, where he was a parishioner.
+The church has a window by Piper installed in 1976.
+He was survived by his second wife, Myfanwy, whom Piper had married in 1937, and she was buried in the same plot upon her death in 1997.
 His children are Clarissa Lewis, the painter Edward Piper (deceased), Susannah Brooks and Sebastian Piper; his grandchildren include painter Luke Piper and sculptor Henry Piper.

-Exhibitions
+Legacy

+Since 2016, the River and Rowing Museum in Henley-on-Thames has maintained a permanent gallery dedicated to the life and work of John Piper.
+Situated in the nearest town to Piper's home in Fawley Bottom, the gallery's collection is built around a significant gift from the Piper estate, complemented by loans from public and private collections.
+A biography about Piper, John Piper and Stained Glass, was published in 1997 by June Osborne in consultation with his widow.